jaideepbir/mcp-server-with-authz/docs/data-flow.md

 1. Cloud Run automatically scales based on request volume
 2. Cloud Storage provides unlimited storage capacity
-3. Load Balancer distributes traffic efficiently
+3. Load Balancer distributes traffic efficiently (if used)
 4. VPC allows for private service communication
 5. Caching can be implemented for frequently accessed data